Monfear/Monfear/README.md

 I am Patryk from Poland. :poland:
 Self-taught developer.  :man_student:
 I have been interested in programming for around two years. :computer:
-I am constantly increasing my skills.  :electron:
+I constantly increase my skills.  :electron:
 Mainly in frontend :fireworks:.
 For some time also backend :lock: and games.  :video_game: